5 Unique Things To Do in Brisbane

-Every Australian city has a communal gathering centre, but Brisbane’s South Bank is truly the best of the bunch.
-Its 17 hectares of parkland has outstanding playgrounds, pools, gardens, an Aquativity interactive waterpark, markets, theatres and dozens of events, including the largest free food and wine festival in the country.
-There’s also GOMA (the city’s world-class art gallery) the Queensland Maritime Museum, the Wheel of Brisbane, the Queensland Performing Arts Centre, and Segway tours.
-So much to do and see, and a pleasant stroll from downtown’s Oaks Charlotte Towers, crossing the Victoria Bridge or taking the city’s free CityHopper.
+Every Australian city has a communal gathering centre, and Brisbane’s South Bank is certainly the best of the bunch.
+Picture 17 hectares of riverside parkland, beautiful landscaped and dotted with outstanding playgrounds, pools, gardens, an Aquativity interactive waterpark, markets, theatres and dozens of events, including the largest free food and wine festival in the country.

 Spend some time earthing on the grass, admiring the views back at the Brisbane CBD skyline or splashing about at Australia’s only inner-city man-made beach.
 Yes, a tropical lagoon in the centre of the city complete with soft white sand and lifeguards year-round.

 Beyond gorgeous gardens South Bank is loaded with amazing restaurants and stacks of culture.
 Explore the city’s world-class art galleries QAGOMA, set sail at the Queensland Maritime Museum, gain height with the Wheel of Brisbane, catch a show at the Queensland Performing Arts Centre, or join a Segway tour to really see it all.

 There’s so much to do and see all within walking distance of Brisbane CBD.

 4. Night Kayaking on Moreton Island

 Kayaking is cool.
 Kayaking on the third largest sand island in the world is very cool.
 Kayaking on Moreton Island at night in a clear-bottom kayak… now that’s the coolest.
 Tick this unique experience off your Brisbane bucket list with Tangalooma.